computational-cell-analytics/micro-sam/doc/finetuned_models.md

 <img src="https://raw.githubusercontent.com/computational-cell-analytics/micro-sam/master/doc/images/em_comparison.png" width="768">

-You can select which model to use for annotation by selecting the corresponding name in the embedding menu:
+You can select which model to use for annotation by selecting the corresponding name in the `Model:` drop-down menu in the embedding widget console:

 <img src="https://raw.githubusercontent.com/computational-cell-analytics/micro-sam/master/doc/images/model-type-selector.png" width="256">